CamilaApai/TextAdventureGame/README.md

 The primary goal is to deliver an engaging and interactive gaming experience within the C# environment, demonstrating integration with Visual Studio Code and GitHub.

-In the text adventure game, players navigate through different scenarios by selecting from available options.
+In the adventure game, players navigate through different scenarios by selecting from available options.
 It's crucial to choose carefully, as a wrong decision may lead to the player's death and ultimately, game over.

 [Software Demo Video](http://youtube.link.goes.here)